mehi64/FRsutils/README.md

 - If you want to run tests in debug mode, find and run the file experimental_tests.py (Make sure all functions in test files are called in this file.
 Maybe some are forgotten)

 ## Technical decisions justification
+- TNorms class provides a wrapper for T-norm operations that allows parameterized calls.
+It works by function-call.
+That is faster than inheritance for small logic like tnorms.
+New tnorms can be added eaily even if they have different input parameters.
 -

 ## TODO:
 - Add tests for tnorms with non-binary masks